modernweb-dev/web/packages/test-runner-core/architecture.md

 - `@web/config-loader` is used to read the config.
 - `@web/browser-logs` is used to serialize browser logs, and deserialize them on the server.
 - `@web/test-runner-mocha` is a test framework implementation.
-- `@web/test-runner-{chrome, puppeteer, playwright, webdriver, saucelabs browserstack}` are browser launcher implementations.
+- `@web/test-runner-{chrome, puppeteer, playwright, webdriver, saucelabs, browserstack}` are browser launcher implementations.
 - `@web/test-runner-junit-reporter` is a test reporter. `@web/test-runner` contains the default reporter.
 - `@web/test-runner-commands` implements some default commands.
 - `@web/test-runner-visual-regression` is a plugin for visual regression testing.